BabylonJS/Documentation/content/guidedLearning/createAGame/performance.md

 ### Character

 Again, the more meshes you have, the more draw calls you'll have.
-My character mesh, although a "single mesh" in blender, was split into separate meshes when imported into babylon because I used separate materials for different colors.
+My character mesh, although a "single mesh" in Blender, was split into separate meshes when imported into babylon because I used separate materials for different colors.
 What I did to reduce this was to use a color palette texture material + UV mapping.
 This is actually the process I had used for the environment.

 ![character palette](/img/how_to/create-a-game/characteruv.png)

 ### Environment

 The environment consisted of a lot of separate & duplicated meshes since it was the entire game world.
-I just went back into the blender file and tried to join as many of the meshes as possible into groups that made sense.
+I just went back into the Blender file and tried to join as many of the meshes as possible into groups that made sense.

 ## Glow Layer